gretchenfrage/aqueduct/PROTOCOL.md

 ### 1.2 § Varint

-A variable length unsigned integer is encoded as a sequence of 1 or more bytes, where the lowest 7 bits of each byte encode the next lowest 7 bits of the integer, and the highest bit of each byte is 1 if there are additional bytes in the sequence.
+A variable length unsigned integer is encoded as a sequence of between 1 and 9 bytes, and can encode any 64-bit unsigned integer.
+For the first 8 bytes, if present, the lowest 7 bits of the byte encode the next lowest 7 bits of the integer, and the highest bit of the byte is 1 if there are additional bytes in the sequence.
+If a 9th byte is present, it encodes the highest 8 bits of the integer.

-TODO: there is a discrepancy between this and my code

 ### 1.3 § Varbytes